 FIPA applies to all covered entities.
-A covered entity is defined as a sole proprietorship, partnership, corporation, trust, estate, cooperative, association, or other commercial entity or government entity that acquires, maintains, stores, or uses personal information.
+A covered entity is a sole proprietorship, partnership, corporation, trust, estate, cooperative, association, or other commercial entity or government entity that acquires, maintains, stores, or uses personal information.

-Importantly, FIPA is an extraterritorial law, which means any company that acquires, uses, stores or maintains the personally identifiable information (PII) of Floridians must comply.
+More importantly, FIPA is an extraterritorial law, which means any company that acquires, uses, stores, or maintains the personally identifiable information (PII) of Floridians must comply.
 This includes covered entities with no physical footprint in Florida.
 This is an extraterritorial law akin to CCPA, GDPR, LGPD, and the SHIELD Act.

 This means in the event of a security breach, FIPA will apply to any entity which the personal information of Floridians, regardless of the number of people or volume of data.

 How to Comply With FIPA

-In addition to the reactive component of FIPA, covered entities must report data breaches, FIPA also has a proactive component that imposes obligations on covered entities regardless of whether they suffer a breach or not.
+In addition to the reactive component of FIPA, covered entities must report all data breaches.
+FIPA also has a proactive component that imposes obligations on covered entities regardless of whether they suffer a breach.

 Each covered entity, governmental entity, or third-party agent must take reasonable measures to protect and secure data personal information in electronic form.

-Additionally, covered entities must take reasonable measures to dispose or arrange for the disposal of customer records containing PII.
-Such disposal must involve shredding, erasing or otherwise modifying the PII in the records to make it unreadable or undecipherable.
+Additionally, covered entities must take reasonable measures to dispose of or arrange for the disposal of customer records containing PII.
+Such disposal must involve shredding, erasing, or otherwise modifying the PII in the records to make them unreadable or undecipherable.